jpfluger/radiucal/README.md

-hostapd
+radiucal
 ===

-Using hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius)
+Using a go proxy+hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius)

 [![Build Status](https://travis-ci.org/epiphyte/radiucal.png)](https://travis-ci.org/epiphyte/radiucal)

+# hostapd

-# notes
+## notes

 Information that may be useful when exploring hostapd

-## accept attributes
+### accept attributes

 the doc mentions it but the only examples easy to find were in the hostapd tests, this is the EAP user file syntax for special attributes
 ```